Skip to main content

 Technical Analysis

-CVE-2025-59215 is a use-after-free vulnerability categorized under CWE-416 found in the Microsoft Graphics Component of Windows Server 2025, specifically impacting the Server Core installation version 10.0.26100.0.
-Use-after-free vulnerabilities occur when a program continues to use memory after it has been freed, leading to undefined behavior such as memory corruption, crashes, or code execution.
-In this case, the flaw allows an authorized attacker with low privileges to execute code with elevated privileges locally.
-The vulnerability does not require user interaction but does require the attacker to have some level of local access.
-The CVSS v3.1 base score is 7.0, indicating high severity, with attack vector local (AV:L), attack complexity high (AC:H), privileges required low (PR:L), no user interaction (UI:N), and impacts on confidentiality, integrity, and availability all rated high (C:H/I:H/A:H).
-The vulnerability could allow an attacker to gain SYSTEM-level privileges, enabling full control over the affected server.
-No public exploits or patches are currently available, but the vulnerability is officially published and recognized by Microsoft.
-The Server Core installation is often used in enterprise environments for its reduced attack surface and resource footprint, but this vulnerability undermines those security benefits by enabling privilege escalation through a graphics component flaw.
+CVE-2025-59215 is a use-after-free vulnerability classified under CWE-416, found in the Microsoft Graphics Component of Windows Server 2025 Server Core installation (version 10.0.26100.0).
+Use-after-free vulnerabilities occur when a program continues to use memory after it has been freed, leading to undefined behavior such as memory corruption, crashes, or arbitrary code execution.
+In this case, the flaw allows an authorized attacker with low privileges to exploit the vulnerability locally to elevate their privileges to higher levels, potentially gaining administrative control over the system.
+The vulnerability does not require user interaction but does require the attacker to have some level of local access (low privileges).
+The CVSS v3.1 base score is 7.0, indicating high severity, with vector AV:L/AC:H/PR:L/UI:N/S:U/C:H/I:H/A:H, meaning local attack vector, high attack complexity, low privileges required, no user interaction, unchanged scope, and high impact on confidentiality, integrity, and availability.
+No public exploits are known at this time, but the vulnerability is publicly disclosed and should be addressed promptly.
+The Server Core installation is a minimal installation option for Windows Server, often used in data centers and cloud environments, making this vulnerability relevant for enterprise and cloud infrastructure security.
+The lack of a patch link suggests that a fix is pending or not yet publicly available, emphasizing the need for vigilance and interim mitigations.

 Potential Impact